wirbel-at-vdr-portal/Python-Scratchpad/README.md

 * [https://www.learnpython.org/en/Welcome](https://www.learnpython.org/en/Welcome).
 * [https://www.w3schools.com/python/default.asp](https://www.w3schools.com/python/default.asp)

+While slowly reaching some **very basic understanding** of Python,
+i try to document in a very condensed manner everything so far understood.

+This is a *loooong* way and *work in progress*.

 *If you already know python, reading this is boring and waste of time for you..*

 * [Coding rules and Line End](CodingRules.md)